 Not bad for what Brett Young once thought would just be a “hobby.”
 But when a major elbow injury and reconstructive surgery took him off the pitcher’s mound for good, he found out that his love for music became so much more, and what he thought was the end was only the beginning.

-With three independent albums already under his belt, Brett is taking his newest batch of songs into the studio with David Hall at the production helm, known for his GRAMMY Award winning work as an engineer, with artists of nearly every genre.
-And true to form, he’ll be showcasing that intensity and emotion in his recordings, of songs like “Fire” and “Breathe Again.”
+With three independent albums already under his belt, Brett recently took his newest batch of songs into Blackberry Studios in Nashville, with David Hall at the production helm, known for his GRAMMY Award winning work as an engineer, with artists of nearly every genre.
+And true to form, showcasing that intensity and emotion in his recordings, of songs like “Fire” and “Breathe Again.”

 “I grew up with Al Green, Marvin Gaye—soul singers.
 I like that the emotion carries the songs, where the music is almost secondary,” he says.
 “Van Morrison’s ‘Crazy Love’—that’s just timeless.
 They influence me; as a songwriter and a performer, I want to connect like they did.
 And when your audience feels like they can relate, then you have something much more special than a show, or a sale.
 You have a fan.”